-In order to participate with classmates and engage with the material, students will participate in regular discussion boards (one per chapter).
+In order to participate with classmates and engage with the material beyond lecture and in class discussion, students will participate in regular discussion boards (one per chapter).
 In order to be eligible for full credit, students must post their own unique response to a starter question AND reply to two (2) classmates (and these posts and replies must fully follow the instructions given).
 Posts that express basically the same thing as a classmate or that are verbatim/near verbatim to the textbook or online sources will get no credit.
 Replies that are limited to agreement or complimenting the original poster may receive reduced credit or no credit depending on the amount of elaboration.